Alcohol in China: Baijiu

 Baijiu or shaojiu is a Chinese liquor.
 It is usually sorghum-based, but some varieties are distilled from huangjiu or other rice-based drinks.
 All typically have an alcohol content greater than 30% and are so similar in color and feel to vodka that baijiu is sometimes known as "Chinese vodka".
 There are many varieties, classified by their fragrance, but most are only distilled once, permitting stronger flavors and scent than vodka.
 The prestige brand within China is the "sauce-scented" Moutai or Mao-t'ai, produced in the southern city of Maotai in Guizhou.
-More common brands include Wuliangye and varieties of erguotou.
+More common brands include Luzhou Laojiao, Wuliangye and varieties of erguotou.

 Beer

-Modern Chinese beers retrieve from the Russian and German breweries established at Harbin and Qingdao.
+Modern Chinese beers derive from the Russian and German breweries established at Harbin and Qingdao.
 Most are pale lagers, although other styles are available, particularly in brewpubs catering to the expatriate communities in Beijing and Shanghai.

 The principal Chinese brands are Tsingtao, Harbin, and Snow.
 Other major brewers include Yanjing, San Miguel, Zhujiang, and Reeb.

 Wine

 Domestic production within China is dominated by a few large vineyards, including Changyu Pioneer Wine, China Great Wall Wine, and Dynasty Wine Notable regions include Yantai, Beijing, Zhangjiakou in Hebei, Yibin in Sichuan, Tonghua in Jilin, Taiyuan in Shanxi, and Ningxia.
 Yantai alone holds over 140 wineries and produces 40% of the country's wine.

 Traditional Uyghur wine from Xinjiang is known as museles (Arabic: المثلث, lit. "the triangle").
 Its production requires crushing the grapes by hand, then straining them through atlas silk and boiling the juice with an equal volume of water, as well as added sugar.
 This is cooked until the original volume of the juice is reached and then stored in clay urns along with various flavorings.

-A controversial drink that is still nowadays sold in the black market of the country is Tiger Bone Wine: this tonic is created crushing and mixing the bones with rice wine, in a long process that lasts for at least 8 years.
+A controversial drink that is still nowadays sold in the black market of the country is Tiger Bone Wine: this tonic is created crushing and mixing the bones with rice wine, in a long process that lasts for at least eight years.
 The drink has a high alcohol concentration, of about 58% and is used in both traditional Chinese Medicine and Martial Arts, and has been on the market for centuries.